Azure/Industrial-IoT/README.md

 # Azure Industrial IoT (IIoT) OPC Twin API

-Check out thw [Wiki](https://github.com/Azure/azure-iiot-opc-twin-api/wiki) for an overview of OPC Twin and learning resources.
+Check out the [Wiki](https://github.com/Azure/azure-iiot-opc-twin-api/wiki) for an overview of OPC Twin and related learning resources.

 This repository contains:

-1. The handcrafted C# API for both OPC Twin [Registry](https://github.com/Azure/azure-iiot-opc-twin-service) and [Service](https://github.com/Azure/azure-iiot-opc-twin-registry).
+1. A handcrafted C# API for both OPC Twin [Registry](https://github.com/Azure/azure-iiot-opc-twin-service) and [Service](https://github.com/Azure/azure-iiot-opc-twin-registry).
-1. A command line interface (CLI) that allows you to exercise the API.
+1. The OPC Twin cloud console command line interface (CLI) that allows you to exercise this API.
+1. (Coming soon) Quickstart deployment templates and scripts to get up and running quickly.
 1. (Coming soon) A set of AutoREST generated libraries that enable access to the above services using a wider variety of languages.

 ## Prerequisites